Meet Our Board of Directors

 Geraldine received the certificate award for passing the state management test in the health and wellness profession while maintaining her employment status at Brookdale North.

-Arthur Taylor, Founding Member -Deputy Director Vision In Action Non-Profit Foundation LLC
+• Founding Member & Deputy Director, Vision In Action Non-Profit Foundation LLC

-It's unfortunate that ImpactSM Charity Inc., despite its initial resilience and adaptability, Faced unforeseen difficulties that ultimately led to its closure.
-As the pandemic persisted, the organization was confronted with increasing financial pressures, diminishing resources, and volunteer fatigue.
-ImpactSM Charity Inc. Encountered significant obstacles as a result of these factors and the changing landscape of community needs.
-Struggled to overcome.
+Despite its early resilience and adaptability, ImpactSM Charity Inc. ultimately faced unforeseen challenges that led to its closure.
+As the pandemic wore on, the organization grappled with mounting financial pressures, dwindling resources, and volunteer fatigue.
+These factors, combined with the rapidly shifting landscape of community needs, created obstacles too great to overcome.

 Employment